tbwoody/Notes/Android-Java/AIDL.md

 - Calls from a remote process are dispatched from a thread pool the platform maintains inside of your own process.
 You must be prepared for incoming calls from unknown threads, with multiple calls happening at the same time.
 In other words, an implementation of an AIDL interface must be completely thread-safe.

 - The oneway keyword modifies the behavior of remote calls.
 When used, a remote call does not block; it simply sends the transaction data and immediately returns.
 The implementation of the interface eventually receives this as a regular call from the Binder thread pool as a normal remote call.
 If oneway is used with a local call, there is no impact and the call is still synchronous.

+AIDL supports charSequence, list, map, string, and all types of native java data types.